Andrew-Li-12138/tinyapp/README.md

 ## Final Product ScreeShots

-### /ulrs is only accessible by logged in users and provided link for loggin or register
+### /ulrs is only accessible by logged in users.
+This page also provides link for loggin or register
 !["/ulrs is only accessible by logged in users and provided link for loggin or register"](https://github.com/Andrew-Li-12138/tinyapp/blob/main/docs/urls.png?raw=true)

 ### /register asks for users email and password